 Titled “Dissecting the Instacart Addiction,” the report is a deep-dive into consumer attitudes about Instacart and the eCommerce service’s economic impact on grocers.

 It comes with a dire warning, citing Toys R Us as a kind of canary for what could become the fate of grocers who fail to take control of their eCommerce experience and instead relinquish control over to a third-party provider.

 The report is authored by a team headed up by Karen Short, Managing Director and Senior Equity Research Analyst at Barclays.
 Karen is ranked as the No. 2 Food Retail Analyst in the 2018 Institutional Investor All-America Research Team surveys and has been recognized in numerous other awards and surveys.
-Her more than 17 years’ experience covering the industry includes work at Lehman Brothers, Deutsche Bank and BMO Capital Markets prior to joining Barclays.
+Her more than 17 years of experience covering the industry includes work at Lehman Brothers, Deutsche Bank, and BMO Capital Markets prior to joining Barclays.

 Outsourcing Grocery eCommerce – Impacts to Grocers

 What should be alarming to grocers who are using or considering using Instacart is the risk of losing shopper loyalty to the marketplace experience: 43% of Instacart users indicated that if their preferred retailer were no longer available on the platform, they would continue to use Instacart and simply switch retailers.